goktugoner23/TheBlacksmith/README.md

  6. some other stuff I may add as ideas comes to mind
  7. Twitter real time monitoring(yet to be added)
  8. Added DALL-E support for image generation
+ 9. Added ChatGPT support - seems you need to have a paid plan to use the API though